- Future Students

 Feel free to contact us if you would like to find out more about Sociology.
 Or you can take a class in Sociology and see for yourself what insights Sociology can offer about the social world we live in.

 Sociology at EWU

-Our mission is foster in all undergraduate students the capacity for critical inquiry and understanding of social justice through an integrated liberal arts program in sociology.
+Our mission is to foster in all undergraduate students the capacity for critical inquiry an understanding of social justice through an integrated liberal arts program in Sociology.
 We strive to provide a rigorous theoretical and research-oriented education to prepare our students for contributions to their communities and careers.

 Faculty's research areas include:

 - Women in Prison